swar8080/prom-scrape-analyzer/README.md

 - [x] Scrape and analyze cardinality for a given Prometheus scrape endpoint (supports Protobuf format)
 - [x] Support for latest features like Created Timestamps and Native Histograms, showing them as separate columns.
+- [x] Viewing raw series in the text editor assigned to your `EDITOR` environment variable
+- [x] Filter metrics by name

 ## Planned Features
 - [ ] Allow to select a specific metric to inspect, and show its series.
-- [ ] Improve TUI with filtering, sorting and other features.
+- [ ] Improve TUI filtering, sorting and other features.
 - [ ] Watch mode, to see how cardinality and churn evolve over time.
 - [ ] For native histograms, show the bucket boundaries and counts (if possible, chart it).